 Japanese Bakeries in London

-Japanese baked goods do often come as a suprise to the uninitiated.
+Japanese baked goods do often come as a surprise to the uninitiated.
 Far from plain, savoury buns come complete with sandwich ingredients carefully baked into the bread buns, making them a mini meal in themselves.
 Sweet baked goods are often finished with the ever-popular red bean paste, but don’t worry if you don’t like it, there are plenty of other tasty options available.